 Material and Methods: The lateral head of the gas-trocnemius muscle was denervated in 36 rats, of which the first 12 served as denervated controls.
 In the second group of 12, the sural nerve was anastomozed to the motor branch of the gastrocnemius muscle (sensory-to-motor nerve neurotization) and in the remaining 12 rats the sural nerve was split into 4 fascicles and embedded into 4 quadrants of the muscle (direct sensory nerve-to-muscle neurotization).
 Immunohistochemistry was used to examine nerve fibers in muscle containing the sensory neuropeptides substance P (SP) and calcitonin gene-related peptide (CGRP), and general neuronal marker protein gene product 9.5 (PGP 9.5).

 Results: Semiquantitative analysis showed that, compared to the control side, the number of nerve fibers on the experimental side was highest (p < 0.01) for group III (direct sensory nerve-to-muscle neurotization) for all 3 markers.
 The difference was 71%, 298%, and 254% for PGP 9.5, CGRP, and SP, respectively.

 (2008).
 Neuronal regeneration in denervated muscle following sensory and muscular neurotization.
 Acta Orthopaedica, 79(1), 126-133.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_orthop/13
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_orthop/13